w3c/wai-video-standards-and-benefits/index.cs.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.

-title: "Video úvod pro webovou přístupnost a W3C standardy"  # Do not translate "title:".
+title: "Video úvod do webové přístupnosti a W3C standardů"  # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "Video úvod" # A short title that is used in the navigation

 lang: cs # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry